| Professor: Caldwell | E-mail: jlc@cs.uwyo.edu |

 |

 The professor reserves the right to alter the grading scheme or to take extenuating circumstances into account when assigning grades.
 Discussion of the course material among students is encouraged, although students are expected to write up their own homeworks.
 Academic dishonesty will be treated in accordance with university standards.
-Students are urged to read University regulation 802 , section 3 defines academic dishonesty.
-University regulation 203 describes students rights to appeal and the appeal process.
+Students are urged to read University regulation 802 , section 3 defines academic dishonesty. .

 Homework: